 Thousands of chickens block Austrian motorway

-VIENNA: Emergency workers in Austria had an "egg-stremely" unusual operation on Tuesday removing an estimated 7,000 chickens which were blocking a busy motorway.
-The birds' unexpected break for freedom came after the lorry transporting them lost its load on the A1 autobahn near Linz in the north of the country.
+Chickens and their transport boxes pictured on the A1 highway in Asten near Linz, Austria, where a poultry truck caused traffic chaos after losing its freight on Jul 4, 2017.
+VIENNA: Emergency workers in Austria had an egg-stremely unusual operation on Tuesday removing an estimated 7,000 chickens which were blocking a busy motorway.

 Discussions